marcusbello/remix-crud/tutorial.md

         return redirect('/todos');
     }
 ```
-With this we are going to get the request that has
+With this we are going to get the request that has a
 json body consisting of id and done status, we then used Prisma
 update to update the data in our database.